alexjames47/StartUp/README.md

 ### Technologies
 I am going to use the required technologies in the following ways.

-**HTML** - Uses correct HTML structure for application. atleast Two HTML pages.
+**HTML** - Uses correct HTML structure for application. atleast 3 HTML pages.
 One for login and one for creating a bingo card and one for playing Bingo.
 Hyperlinks to profiles

 **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.